 The first acquisition was a line from Barrows Bluff to Douglas purchased from the Wadley and Mt.
 Vernon in 1905.
 Next came the Pinebloom-to-Nashville line acquired from the Ocilla, Pinebloom, and Valdosta Railway in 1906 and a line from Broxton to Hazlehurst bought from the Ocilla and Valdosta in 1906 or 1907.
 Once these were in hand, the company constructed a new line from Douglas to Garrant (near West Green) as a shortcut around Broxton.
 The result of all of this activity was a railroad from Hazlehurst to Nashville, Georgia, that became a critical link in the Georgia & Florida line.

-Today the 44 mile rail line starts in Valdosta and goes to Willacoochee; where CPR has been actively working to reestablish rail service into the City of Willacoochee.
+Today the 44 mile rail line starts in Valdosta and goes to Willacoochee; where CPR has reestablished rail service into the City of Willacoochee.
 Interchanges with Norfolk Southern in Valdosta.

 History of the Madison Division: